OlliO6/Better-inspector-godot-CSharp/README.md

 In Godot there's no easy or good way to put a field into a foldout in the inspector.

-With this addon you there are some attributes exactly for that.
+With this addon there are some attributes exactly for that.

 You can use the `[StartFoldout(string name)]` in combination with the `[EndFoldout]` attribute to define that a range of exported properties is in an foldout.